pinga-lab/website/README.md

    [http://127.0.0.1:8000](http://127.0.0.1:8000) to view the site.
    Use `Ctrl+C` to kill the server.

-## Adding an image to the Research Highlights section
+## Adding an image to the carousel of Latest papers

 The carousel on the front page is generated from information in the `_site.yml` file.
 To add a new item, place the image in `images/carousel` and add an entry in to `carousel:`